AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Microtransit’s rising popularity and expanding availability present various opportunities for environmental sustainability.
 These services fill in transportation accessibility gaps for those who live in communities without mass transit systems.
 In turn, there is a lesser need for individuals to own their own vehicles, working to reduce overall gas emissions.

 Additionally, there are economic incentives for microtransit companies and transit systems to utilize electric vehicles.
-Namely, many cities award federal funding to transit agencies that switch from gas to electric vehicles, such as Connect Transit in Illinois.8 Because electric vehicles emit far fewer pollutants than gas vehicles, a transition toward electric vehicles supports a gradual reduction in carbon dioxide emissions.9
+Namely, many cities award federal funding to transit agencies that switch from gas to electric vehicles, such as Connect Transit in Illinois.6 Because electric vehicles emit far fewer pollutants than gas vehicles, a transition toward electric vehicles supports a gradual reduction in carbon dioxide emissions.7

 Affordability

-Rideshare prices, in comparison, increase depending on demand, location and time of day, resulting in significantly higher costs per ride compared to microtransit.
-The 15-mile Uber ride from New York City’s John F. Kennedy International Airport in Queens to Midtown Manhattan, for example, could cost between $90 to nearly $154.10
+Rideshare prices, in comparison, increase depending on demand, location, and time of day, resulting in significantly higher costs per ride compared to microtransit.
+The 15-mile Uber ride from New York City’s John F. Kennedy International Airport in Queens to Times Square in Midtown Manhattan, for example, could cost between $133 to nearly $270.8

 Convenience